lcavalcanti393/JavaCourse/README.md

 This is my third first repository.
 -----------------------------------------
-I already created this same repository before, but i deleted.
+I already created this same repository before, but I deleted.

-This course is taught by Nelio Alves (@acenelio).
+The course is taught by Nelio Alves (@acenelio).